jlouison92/PUI2018_jl9489/HW8_jl9489/README.md

 ![](data_viz.png)

+**Figure 1:** The above plot shows the percentage of children in poverty for each recorded city in New Jersey.
+Each dot represents a unique census tract.

 ## Assignment 2: Citi Bike Analysis (Null Hypothesis Testing)

 I completed the analysis for the Citi Bike data retrieved and graphed in HW 4.